Xiaoli-Catherine/ChessBots/docs/proposal.md

 ##AI/ML Algorithms:

 In this project, we may use algorithms such as model-free, model-based, hierarchical RL, and imitation learning.
 Specifically, we start with Proximal Policy Optimization (PPO) as a baseline model-free RL algorithm to establish a foundational policy.
-Concurrently, we use Model Predictive Control (MPC) to plan actions.
+Concurrently, we use Model Predictive Control (MPC) to plan actions by leveraging a predictive dynamics model of the environment.
 We bootstrap the learning process using imitation learning and employ hierarchical RL to divide the task into subgoals if needed.

 ##Evaluation Plan: